danieldonatsch/Advent-of-Code-2024/README.md

 Then we compute how each number develops only once and multiply it by its count.
 Further, we can cache previously computed development steps.

+## Day 12

+The first goal is to compute the area and perimeter of the grid cells with the same value.
+To find out, which cells are connected, we can use a recursive approach.
+It returns a list of the cell coordinates.
+The length of the list is already half of the answer: The area.
+To get the perimeter we need to figure out how many cell edges are outwards facing.
+So, we check for each grid cell, which of the neighbours are not in the list and count them.
+\
+In the second part, we count the sides.
+Grid cell edges are "merged" into one side if they are directly connected and in-line.
+We follow a similar approach as for the perimeter.
+But when looking for outwards-facing edges, we group them together and look at the end, if they are connected or not.